w3c/wai-media-guide/content/users-orgs.md

 * By people learning to read, including people learning a new language.
 * To better understand content because users can hear the information in audio and see it in text at the same time.
 For example, a [Research Study of Closed Captions & Transcripts {% include_cached external.html %}](https://www.3playmedia.com/2019/02/21/8-benefits-of-transcribing-captioning-videos/) found that 71% of students _without_ hearing difficulties use captions, primarily to help them focus and retain information.

+## Benefits to Organizations {#benefits}

+{% include image.html src="market-reach.svg" alt="" class="normal right" %}

+Organizations that make their audio and video accessible can realize benefits such as:
+* Increased traffic and website use by people with and without disabilities, for example, in the [situations described above](#situations).
+* Better user experience for all and improved customer satisfaction.
+* Better indexing by search engines.

+Benefits to organizations are illustrated in these other resources:
+* The business case includes **case study data** from adding transcripts, and more on how accessibility can [increase your market reach](https://www.w3.org/WAI/business-case/#increase-market-reach).
+* Benefits of transcripts and captions to a university are mentioned in a [**user story/persona** of an online student who is hard of hearing](https://www.w3.org/WAI/people-use-web/user-stories/#onlinestudent).
+* Some benefits of captions are illustrated in a 1-minute [**Video** on Captions.<br>
+{% include image.html src="captions-video-still.jpg" alt="" class="normal video" %}](https://www.w3.org/WAI/perspective-videos/captions/)

-This resource helps make your media usable in all those situations, by people with and without disabilities.
+This resource helps make your media usable by people with and without disabilities, to also benefit your organization.
 The next page gets you started **[Planning Accessible Audio and Video Media](/media/av/planning/)**.